xmake-io/xmake-docs/guide/syntax_description.md

 ## Multi-level Configuration

 In the script field we can import various rich extension modules by import, and in the description field we can introduce the project subdirectory through the [includes](/#/zh-cn/manual/global_interfaces?id=includes) interface.
-The xmake.lua configuration.

-Remember: xmake's includes handles the configuration relationship according to the tree structure.
-The target configuration in xmake.lua in the subdirectory inherits the root domain configuration in the parent xmake.lua, for example:
+Remember: Xmake's includes handles the configuration relationship according to the tree structure.
+The target configuration in `xmake.lua` in the subdirectory inherits the root domain configuration in the parent `xmake.lua`, for example:

 Currently there are the following project structures: